jonasof/owl-item-manager/README.md

 ## Why?

-This plugin was criated by the need to filter items in carousel.
+This plugin was created by the need to filter items in carousel.

 By default, the owlcarousel2 has a limited range of operations available to add, remove and restore items.